kkulewski/soa/README.md

 ### Billing
 NServiceBus console app.
 Collects payment for the orders.
 Uses key-value store to keep state.
 ### Shipping
 NServiceBus console app.
-Ships order product to the customer.
+Ships order products to the customer.
 ### Recommendations
 NServiceBus console app.
 Implements "You may also like" feature for products with graph database.
 ### Search